gyanajyoti11/Analog-Clock-using-html-css-js-/README.md

-Analog Clock Its Shows Real time this is the feature of the code.
+Analog Clock Its Shows Real times,
+This is the feature of this code.